Minecraft652/SFTFinance/README.md

 - /wallet import (privatekey) - import your private key into SFTFinance.
 - /wallet exchange - View the currently active deals.
 - /wallet exchange (transaction pair) - Transactions with the server.
 (The administrator needs to configure the transaction pair.)
+- /wallet trade (PlayerID) (TokenType) (amount) - Send transaction to target player.
+Need enable playerCanTradeEachOther in config.yml.
+- /wallet trade list - List your all transactions.
+- /wallet trade edit (trade id) - Edit this transaction. only the sender or already accepted transactions, take it all will delete this transaction or modify.
+- /wallet trade accept (trade id) - Accept this transaction. only the receiver. and receiver will pay for this.
+- /wallet trade deny (trade id) - Deny this transaction. next need sender to use /wallet trade edit (TradeID) take their items.
+- /wallet trade info (trade id) - View the transaction info.
 - /wallet exchange (transaction pair) info - View this deal details.
 - /wallet transfer (name) (address) (amount) - Sends the specified token to the destination address.
 - /wallet transfer (name) (address) (amount) (gasprice) - Sends tokens to target addresses for specified gas prices.